-Susan S. Hassan has a diverse corporate practice with extensive experience in mergers and acquisitions, corporate finance and general corporate matters.
-She advises Fortune 500, middle-market and emerging companies on corporate, securities and business-related matters and in a variety of transactions, including private equity transactions, public and private acquisitions and dispositions, strategic alliances, public and private securities offerings and venture capital financings.
+Susan S. Hassan has a diverse corporate practice with extensive experience in mergers and acquisitions, private equity, corporate governance and strategic advice matters.
+She advises Fortune 500, middle-market and emerging companies on a variety of corporate and capital markets transactions, including private equity transactions, public and private acquisitions and dispositions, strategic alliances, public and private securities offerings, and venture capital financings.
 She has substantial experience in advising family-controlled companies and has worked extensively in the financial services, energy, technology and health care industries.

-J.D., The University of Michigan Law School, 1996
+J.D., The University of Michigan Law School

-B.A., University of Michigan, 1992 (with distinction)
+B.A., University of Michigan (with distinction)